freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Patcher/README.md

 - the parsed table (maybe you want to exclude some tables)
 - the table item (this holds the name of the element)
 - the render object (maybe the match is based on the mesh itself)
-- the Unity game item (maybe the match is based on the converted object)
+- the Unity `GameObject` (maybe the match is based on the converted object)

 So, here's an example: